Afternoon tea at Ham Yard designed by famous Kit Kemp is one of the best in London

-The style of Kit Kemp is characteristic and recognized by all design.
+The style of Kit Kemp is easily recognizable.
 Bright fabrics, patterned wallpapers and modern works of art, contribute to the creation of the unique universe of Kit Kemp, the acclaimed interior designer, famous for her original approach to the way she transforms and arranges spaces.
 With her husband Tim, they are renowned for breathing new life into dilapidated areas, transforming overlooked properties such as warehouses and car parks into world-renowned successful, luxury hotels.
 They launched Firmdale Hotels in the mid-Eighties, starting with the Dorset Square Hotel in Marylebone.

 The afternoon tea of Ham Yard is among the most insta famous tea rituals of London.
 A few days before Christmas I was at the Ham Yard to make a tour (during which I couldn’t stop taking pictures of headboards, armchairs and tapestries) and to enjoy its popular afternoon tea.

 The rooms of Ham Yard have a homey and arty feel, dominated by the signature fabric combos of Kemp as well some very Londonish views to Soho neighborhood.

 At Ham Yard, the first thing they did was buy five 30-foot-tall oak trees.
 So, when the hotel opened, there was already a beautiful green area with mature trees to complement the room views.